 - Incorruptible Pure Pureness: He is immune to most forms of mind control and possession.
 Jaga explains that his species is incapable of having evil in their hearts.

 - Team Pet: A different species from the others, serves as the pet to the team.
 Utterly useless in a fight except against the weakest of minions, and tends to serve as weak comedy relief.
-Subverted only slightly in that Snarf is actually the nanny for Lion-O before he wakes up all growed-up on Third Earth.
+Subverted only slightly in that Snarf is actually the nanny for Lion-O before he wakes up all grown-up on Third Earth.
 Occasionally subverted — but those occasions also meant that Cats who should have known better didn't.

 Tropes associated with Jaga:

 - Badass Grandpa: He's much older than the Thundercats and he guides them to escape the destruction of Thunderra.

 - Big Damn Heroes: As a ghost, he saved the day because he was the only character who could hit Grune The Destroyer.